 Explore the UT Dallas MS in Accounting and Analytics Flex Degree Plan

 The MS in Accounting and Analytics program requires a minimum of 36 credit hours to complete.
-Please see below for the degree plan according to the Fall 2023-2024 catalog.
-Prior year catalogs can be viewed at https://catalog.utdallas.edu/.
+Please see below for the degree plan according to the most recent catalog.
+Prior year catalogs can be viewed at the UTD catalog.

 The Accounting Analytics Track can be completed online.

-Contact Program Director at msaccounting@utdallas.edu for details on course offerings.
+Contact the Program Director at msaccounting@utdallas.edu for details on course offerings.

 “SCH” indicates “semester credit hours”